uw-swag/BouncerBench/README.md

 ### Fetching latest SWE-Bench Submissions (Optional)

-    This can take a few hours / reasonable amount of disk space, you may skip this step and use the pre-fetched data in this repository. "all_patches.csv" contains all patches from every submission to SWE-Bench considered in the paper (Until April 4th 2025)
+    This can take a few hours / reasonable amount of disk space, you may skip this step and use the pre-fetched data directly.
+Download the file from our release:

+    ```bash
+    # Download the pre-fetched all_patches.csv (987MB)
+    wget https://github.com/uw-swag/BouncerBench/releases/download/paper/all_patches.csv -O ./data/all_patches.csv
+    ```

+    The file contains all patches from every submission to SWE-Bench considered in the paper (Until April 4th 2025)

 NOTE: The following steps will overwrite the "./data/all_patches.csv" file with newer data than we considered (if it exists).